xraypy/xraylarch/_sources/fitting/parameters.txt

 After a fit, each Parameter that was actually varied in the fit should be assigned information about the uncertainty in the fitted value as well as its best fit value.
-On rare occasions (such as when a bes-fit value is very close to a bound) the setting of uncertainties is not possible.
+On rare occasions (such as when a best-fit value is very close to a bound) the setting of uncertainties is not possible.
 The primary way the uncertainty for a Parameter is expressed is with the ``stderr`` attribute, which holds the estimated standard error for the